Benefit cap - Worcestershire residents

 - Under 20 and in eligible training

 How much you get depends on your circumstances.
-You can use the Tax Credit Calculator to find out how much you may be entitled to
+You can use the Tax Credit Calculator to find out how much you may be entitled to.
+If you don’t meet the above criteria to claim Tax credits please visit the Universal Credit homepage.

 Council Tax Support - Worcester City